The English Riviera

 The collection of art became a theme, and many came home with paintings and antiques.
 They also brought with them ideas about architecture and culture.Britain's elite adopted and reshaped the Bay.
 If they couldn't visit the towns of Italy and France, they would recreate southern Europe on the English coast.

-This was the Italianate, most popular between 1840 and 1885.
+It was the Italianate style that became widely adopted, and most popular between 1840 and 1885.

-Built in 1861 Wylam typifies the kind of Grand Italianate residence being built at the time.The Lease of a parcel of land at the top of one of Torquays best vantage spots was offered for a term of 99 years from September 1861 from
+Built in 1862 Wylam typifies the kind of Grand Italianate residence being built at the time.The Lease of a parcel of land at the top of one of Torquays best vantage spots was offered for a term of 99 years from September 1861 from

 Sir Lawrence Palk subject to an annual grd rent of £30

-(From an article in the Morning Post 8th May 1885)
+(From an article in the Morning Post 8th May 1865)

 The lease was assigned to John Chudleigh Parker (Local builder) with a proviso for him to erect a ‘Dwelling house’ within the space of two years from assignment.